malikwaqar123/Programming-Fundamentals/LAB 04/README.md

 # program 1
 📌 Program Description

 User to enter an integer and checks whether the number is positive.
 If the number is greater than zero, it displays a message indicating that the number is positive.
-This program demonstrates basic input handling and decision-making using an if statement in C++.

 # program 2
 📌 Program Description